 Should you bring pants to Mexico?

 Good question!
-If you’re heading to one of Mexico’s mountainous regions, I’d definitely bring at least one pair of pants… some places in Mexico even get snow!
+If you’re heading to one of Mexico’s mountainous regions, I’d definitely bring at least one pair of pants… some places in Mexico actually get snow!
 Even if your building a packing list for San Miguel de Allende in winter, you’ll want to throw in some pants as the evenings can get cold.
 If you’re visiting one of the fantastic Mexico beach destinations you can likely get away without them.
 I wore a pair of lightweight joggers for our flights so that I’d have them just in case, but I didn’t end up needing them for the rest of our trip.

 2-3 tank tops/tee shirts